The Amelia Project: Reception

-Wil Williams wrote in The A. V. Club that the podcast is "bizarre, hilarious, and energetic."
+Wil Williams wrote in The A.V.
+Club that the podcast is "bizarre, hilarious, and energetic."
 Natalie Zutter wrote on Tor.com that the podcast is like a "comforting mug of cocoa to curl your hands around."
 Sean Keeley wrote in The Comeback that the podcast has an "old-timey tone and intriguing premise."
 Sarah Hemming wrote in the Financial Times that "This droll black comedy is best consumed with a cup of cocoa."
 The podcast had a 4.8 out of 5 stars on Apple Podcasts in December 2021.

+Crossover

+A June 2019 episode of SCP Archives, an anthology horror podcast based on SCP Foundation's fictional universe, is a crossover with The Amelia Project.
+The episode, titled "SCP-1171 & 'HAMMER'", features Julia C. Thorne reprising her role as Alvina.